F-22 Raptor Manufacturing

 The F-22's forward fuselage is just over 17 feet long, slightly wider than five feet inches wide at its widest point, five feet, eight inches tall, and weighs roughly 1,700 pounds.

 Built up in two sections, the forward fuselage is joined together by two long and relatively wide side beams and two longerons that run the length of the assembly.
 The beams, made of composite material, also provide an attachment point for the F-22's chine, a fuselage edge that provides smooth aerodynamic blending into the intakes and wings.
-The 17-foot-long aluminum longerons form the sills of the F-22's cockpit and the canopy will rest on them.
+The 17-foot-long aluminum longerons form the sills of the F-22's cockpit and the canopy would rest on them.

 The canopy is also built up in Marietta, and is approximately 140 inches long, 45 inches wide, 27 inches tall, and weighs approximately 350 pounds.
 Seven test canopies were built for the sled test program.